Brass Interior Design: A Bold New Trend

 Image sourced from Luchetti Krelle

-A continuous, modular framework made from brass welded wire works in harmony with the oak floorboards and marble counter blocks in this Sulwhasoo Flagship Beauty/Spa shop in Seoul, Korea.
+A continuous, modular framework made from brass wire works in harmony with the oak floorboards and marble counter blocks in this Sulwhasoo Flagship Beauty/Spa shop in Seoul, Korea.
 Designed by Neri&Hu Design and Research Office, it’s a showcase for the versatility of brass in interiors and how well it works with so many other materials.